mahnaz007/ImagePreprocessing/docs/usage.md

 # Preprocessing Pipeline for Neuroimaging Data (BIDSing, BIDS-Validation, Defacing, MRIQC, and fMRIPrep)
 **IP18042024/imagepreprocessing** is a bioinformatics pipeline that automates the preprocessing of neuroimaging data, including conversion of Dicom data to the BIDS format, validation of the dataset, defacing, MRIQC for quality control, and fMRIPrep for functional MRI preprocessing.
 It is designed for users working with neuroimaging data who need an efficient and standardized way to manage preprocessing steps before applying further analysis.

-This pipeline ingests raw neuroimaging data in DICOM format, converts it into the BIDS standard, validates the format, and performs quality control checks.
-The output is fully preprocessed MRI data that is ready for further analysis and research.
+This pipeline ingests raw DICOM neuroimaging data into the BIDS format, performs validation, applies defacing and quality control, and preprocesses functional MRI data.
+The output is fully preprocessed, anonymized MRI data ready for analysis.
 The pipeline consists of five main steps:
 - **BIDsing**: Converting raw neuroimaging data (e.g., DICOM) into BIDS format.
 - **BIDS Validation**: Validating the converted BIDS dataset to ensure compliance with the BIDS standard.